wizelineacademy/ondemand-go-bootcamp/README.md

 3. Stay tune for feedback
 4. Do the changes according to the reviewer's comments

+## How To Run

+For run the project one must type the following on console in the root of the project once the code was cloned

+> go get && go run ./main.go

+once you run these commands the application will be running on the port [8000](http://localhost:8000/pokemons) of the local host

 ## Documentation

 ### Must to learn